pellcorp/k1_buildroot/docs/INSTALL.md

 ### Initial Network Setup

-If no custom configuration is provided the mod is pre-configured for DHCP only.
-Connect the printer via Ethernet and use your home router web interface to find the IP that was auto-assigned to the printer.
+Once rebooted, Guppy Screen will start.
+Use the WIFI menu in Guppy Screen to rejoin the WIFI network.
+The IP will be different from before.
+Refresh the Guppy Screen System tab to see the new assigned IP.

 It is also possible to install a custom network configuration via the custom file installation mechanism described above.
-Create a custom [`/etc/network/interfaces`](https://manpages.debian.org/bullseye/ifupdown/interfaces.5.en.html) file or install a [custom WiFi config](WIFI.md) to `/var/lib/iwd`.

-### Install Log File

-During the installation process a log file `klipper_mod_install.log` is written to the USB drive.
-This log file is helpful to understand the reason for installation failures.
-Please provide this file if you ask for help in the [GitHub Discussion](https://github.com/xblax/flashforge_ad5m_klipper_mod/discussions) forums.

 ## Updating